Videoton FC Fehérvár: History

 Fehérvár was founded in 1941 as Székesfehérvári Vadásztölténygyár SK.
 After several name changes, adopting the term Videoton, the team played in the first division for the first time during the 1968 season but they were immediately relegated.
 Their first domestic success occurred in the 1975–76 season when they finished 2nd.
 Fehérvár's biggest domestic success happened in the 2010–11 season when they finished first.
 Later they repeated the success by winning the championship in 2015 and 2018.

 At international level, Fehérvár's biggest success has been reaching the 1985 UEFA Cup Final where they lost to Real Madrid CF 1–3.
 That season, the team was able to knock out PSG in the second round and Manchester United in the quarterfinals.

 Despite being Hungarian champions three times since 2000, Fehérvár have never qualified for the group stage of the UEFA Champions League.
 They did, however, reach the group stage of the Europa League in 2012–13 and 2018–19.
 With qualification for the later stages being a possibility until the last match day each time, Fehérvár ultimately failed to reach the top two spots of their groups both occasions.

+On 24 May 2025, Fehérvár secure relegation to Nemzeti Bajnoksag II after defeat from Debreceni VSC 0–3 in final matchday and ended 25 years in top tier.